Perspectives: Anita Bueno

 The challenge of catalyzing culture change from separation to interconnectedness.

-Here is a profession I love that I’m realizing might be fundamentally flawed.
+Over the past few years, I started to question my relationship to land and landscape architecture itself.
+Here is a profession I love, yet I'm realizing it might be fundamentally flawed.
 How we practice creates an ever widening disconnect between humans and nature, between practitioner and site.
 We are seduced by speed and convenience (which is true of modern culture in general).
-Many of us are drawn into the profession by a deep connection to the natural world and then as professionals we spend all our time indoors on screens, even though models and maps can at best only be representative simplifications of our infinitely complex reality.
-We believe, and with the best intentions, that we can “fix” issues and design “solutions.”
-Even the language we casually use separates us from land: e.g. “ecosystem management,” or “natural resources” assumes an anthropocentric arrogance of power and control, manipulating and commodifying land and all her gifts.
-We embrace academic elitism so that we sound smart and professional and intellectual, when what we need is to let go of ego and the quest for accolades, and instead embrace humility and cultivate deep listening skills so we can truly learn what needs intervention and when to get out of the way.
-In this light, I am using my networks and experiences from 20+ years of practice to spread tiny seeds of culture change, with the hope that something will land and germinate.
+Many of us are drawn into the profession by a deep connection to the natural world and then as professionals we spend all our time indoors on screens.
+We forget that even the best models and maps are only representative simplifications of our infinitely complex reality.
+To truly connect we need embodied experience.
+We believe, and with the best intentions, that we can “fix” issues and design “solutions., yet even the language we casually use separates us from land.
+For example, “ecosystem management,” or “natural resources” assumes an anthropocentric arrogance of power and control, manipulating and commodifying land.
+We tend to embrace academic elitism so that we sound professional and intelligent, but that language excludes other types of intelligence and the many ways of knowing reality.
+I wonder, what new, or old sustainable environments could we enable where we let go of ego and the quest for accolade, and instead live in spirit, cultivating humility and deep listening skills to assist and support landscape?

 What challenge would you give emerging leaders?